10 Days Tangier desert Tour Overview

 Day 6: Zagora – Ouarzazate – Marrakech

 After breakfast, we will proceed from Zagora through Ouarzazate along the Dara’ valley.
 We will appreciate the thousands of palm trees and plantations.
-We will continue through Agdez a typical village for this area giving a great example of a very different lifestyle from that we know in the modern world.
+We will continue through Agdez, a typical village for this area giving a great example of a very different lifestyle from that we know in the modern world.
 Then, we will cross the Anti-Atlas via Tizi NTinifift, a mountain pass that sits at an altitude of 505.9m.
 We will continue to Marrakech through Tizi-Ntichka Pass.
-Upon our arrival to Marrakesh, we will have a chance to continue discovering many places that make up the city of Marrakesh.
-We will take dinner and spend the night at a hotel or a Riad in Marrakech.
+Upon our arrival to Marrakesh, we will have a chance to continue discovering many places that make it up We will have dinner and spend the night at a hotel or a Riad in Marrakech.

 Day 7: Marrakech – Essaouira

 You will spend the morning exploring and absorbing the mystical city of Marrakesh.
 It is one of the four imperial cities of Morocco.
 Famous for having numerous monuments recognized by the UNESCO as a World Heritage Site.
 We will discover the majestic silhouette of the Koutoubia that worships the pink houses and the tombs of Saadian.
-Then visit the Bahia Palace of Great Vizier Ba Ahmed dating from the late nineteenth century; now a museum of Fine Arts.
+Then visit the Bahia Palace of Great Vizier Ba Ahmed dating back to the late nineteenth century;now a museum of Fine Arts.
 The souks offer an incredible shopping experience with a myriad of narrow winding streets that lead through series of smaller markets clustered by trade.
 In the famous square Jemaa el Fna, we will wander among many Moroccan mystical characters.
 They will transcendentally carry us away in our psychedelic memory through the winding streets of the Medina.
-In Jemaa el Fna Square, we will live a scene of countless outdoor activities: jugglers, musicians, fakirs, snake charmers, jugglers.
-To wake all our senses with its multiple sounds, aromas, flavors and colors that characterize it.
+In Jemaa el Fna Square, we will live a scene of countless outdoor activities: jugglers, musicians, fakirs, and snake charmers, to waken all our senses with its multiple sounds, aromas, flavors and colors that characterize it.